-Easy Vegan Baba Ghanoush: This vegan eggplant recipe uses only five ingredients and is part of a traditional Middle Eastern spread.
+Easy Vegan Baba Ghanoush Recipe: This vegan eggplant recipe uses only five ingredients and is part of a traditional Middle Eastern spread.

-Spicy Vegan Hummus with Cayenne, Dill, and Cilantro: Enjoy this easy hummus with a mix of spices and herbs.
+Vegan Garlic Hummus Recipe: Enjoy this easy hummus with a mix of spices and herbs.

-Oil-Free Hummus: If you're watching the fat calories, try this version made without tahini.
+Oil-Free Tahini-Free Vegan Hummus: If you're watching the fat and calories, try this version of hummus made without tahini.